NoriSte/javascript-testing-practical-approach-2021-course/README.md

 ## During the course
 The most important scripts are:
 - `$ npm run cy:open`: starts the Cypress UI
-- `$ npm run realworld:start`: starts both the back-end and the front-end project (`$ npm run realworld:backend:stop` to stop the server before re-launch)
+- `$ npm run realworld:start`: starts both the back-end and the front-end project
 - `$ npm run realworld:frontend:start`: starts only the front-end project

 ## About me